-Speech therapy is largely unheard of in Cambodia.
-Currently there are no speech therapists in the country who were trained at a Cambodian university.
-For the last 18 months, I have worked as Program Manager in a locally-run organisation working to grow speech therapy in Cambodia.
-We have a vision for a Cambodian university-qualified speech therapy profession that is able to provide high quality, culturally-relevant services to the estimated 600,000 Cambodians with communication or swallowing difficulties.
+Speech therapy is largely unheard of in South East Asian country.
+Currently there are no speech therapists in the country who were trained at the local university.
+For the last 18 months, I have worked as Program Manager in a locally-run organisation working to grow speech therapy in the country.
+We have a vision for a university-qualified speech therapy profession that is able to provide high quality, culturally-relevant services to the estimated 600,000 Cambodians with communication or swallowing difficulties.

 Establishing a new profession is a pretty daunting task!
-Curriculum writing, development strategy, clinical research and advocacy work all require connections and expertise beyond our little team of seven Cambodian staff and three foreign therapists.
+Curriculum writing, development strategy, clinical research and advocacy work all require connections and expertise beyond our little team of seven local staff and three foreign therapists.
 For a university course to be relevant to this context we need to document research and experience of using speech therapy strategies here.
-The purpose of this is to evaluate what approaches to speech therapy work in Cambodian culture and in the Khmer language, rather than simply transplanting models of practice from Western countries.
+The purpose of this is to evaluate what approaches to speech therapy work in local culture and in the local language, rather than simply transplanting models of practice from Western countries.

-Cambodia has a long history of foreign therapists working in isolation for a few months or years, each investing in their small area but with little connection to government systems and no overall coordination.
-One of the first tasks for our organisation was to partner with others to establish the Cambodian Speech Therapy Network, with an aim to share resources and learning, and to be an orientation point for future speech therapists coming into the country.
+The country has a long history of foreign therapists working in isolation for a few months or years, each investing in their small area but with little connection to government systems and no overall coordination.
+One of the first tasks for our organisation was to partner with others to establish a speech therapy network, with an aim to share resources and learning, and to be an orientation point for future speech therapists coming into the country.

 Another early task was to establish a speech therapy clinic as a social enterprise.
 Two years in, our private clinic is booked out and needs more staff than we can find.
-This clinic brings opportunities to document therapy in Cambodia.
-Furthermore, also critical to ongoing success, the clinic helps to raise awareness and builds advocacy platforms with influential Cambodians whose families have benefited from therapy.
+This clinic brings opportunities to document therapy.
+Furthermore, also critical to ongoing success, the clinic helps to raise awareness and builds advocacy platforms with influential local people whose families have benefited from therapy.

 “For the Christians within our staff it’s been easy to see God’s hand guiding our planning and his provision of resources and partnerships.”